 What Does it Take to Be a Makeup Artist?

-Makeup Artist Example Apply makeup to performers to reflect period, setting, and situation of their role.
+Example of Makeup Artist Job Apply makeup to performers to reflect period, setting, and situation of their role.

 - Requisition or acquire needed materials for special effects, including wigs, beards, and special cosmetics.